-- Therapeutically equivalent to the pioneer drug, the same safety and efficacy. - Tablets are available in three strengths 25, 75 and 100 mg. - Palatable beef flavor. - Chewable for best compliance & each chewable tablet is scored for easy/accurate dosing.
+- Therapeutically equivalent to the pioneer drug, the same safety and efficacy. - Tablets are available in three strengths 25, 75 and 100 mg. - Each Tablet (Caplet) is scored for easy/accurate dosing.

-Carprofen Chewable Tablets
+Carprofen Tablets

 Non-steroidal anti-inflammatory drug For oral use in dogs only